 The Covid pandemic has been challenging for everyone and has been especially difficult for those with learning disabilities, who can feel highly anxious when things change quickly and the normal pattern of life is disrupted.

-Many of our members can only go as far as their front door.
-Some have moved back to live with family to limit the spread of coronavirus.
+During lockdowns at times all of us have been unable to visit friends or family, our freedom to leave our homes has been restricted and our daily routines completely disrupted.
+Many of our members could only go as far as their front door.
+Some moved back to live with family to limit the spread of coronavirus.
 Lockdown measures and isolation from friends is not only frustrating for people, it is also very frightening.

 Thank you to everyone who has contributed.

 Anna has complex learning disabilities, autism, epilepsy and asthma, as well as poor fine and gross motor co-ordination.
 She is in the most vulnerable category